 - Be implemented before on set of indicator/symptoms - Consider the uniqueness of the population and their environment - Consist of procedures that have been proven effective - Have a strong group support even in the face of long-term goals a.
-Organize seminars or webinar, training, and consultation e.
-Create opportunities for creative expression
+Organize seminars or webinar, training, and consultation b.
+Facilitate a face-to-face or virtual individual and group counseling